Reverse Mortgage After Death questions on how to handle. by RALPH MILLER.

 Reverse Mortgage After Death Timeline

-Here’s a timeline of what to expect in order to handle a reverse mortgage after death.
+Here’s a timeline of what to expect to handle a reverse mortgage after death.

 30 days.
 Within 30 days of receiving notice of the death of the borrower, the loan servicer will send a due and payable notice to the estate, along with information on the reverse loan and the eligibility requirements for a deferral period of the reverse mortgage after death.